coding-wizard-and-master/michael-soucek-portfolio/README.md

-# Portfolio Clone
+# Portfolio

-This is a portfolio website clone built using Next.js, Tailwind CSS, and Vite.
+This is a portfolio website built using Next.js, Tailwind CSS, and Vite.
 The project showcases a personal portfolio layout with sections for the homepage, about, projects, and contact information.

 ## Features